amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 Now let's do some drawing!
 But to draw something, we need something to draw.
 In Amethyst, those "somethings" are called entities.

-Amethyst uses an Entity-Component-System (ECS) framework called **specs**, also written in Rust.
-You can learn more about Specs in the [The Specs Book][sb].
+Amethyst uses an Entity-Component-System (ECS) framework called **legion**, also written in Rust.
-Here's a basic explanation of ECS from the documentation:

-> The term ECS is shorthand for Entity-Component-System.
-These are the three
+The term ECS is shorthand for Entity-Component-System.
+These are the three core concepts.
-> core concepts.
 Each **entity** is associated with some **components**.
-Those entities
-> and components are processed by **systems**.
-This way, you have your data
-> (components) completely separated from the behavior (systems).
-An entity just
-> logically groups components; so a Velocity component can be applied to the
-> Position component of the same entity.
+Those entities and components are processed by **systems**.
+This way, you have your data (components) completely separated from the behavior (systems).
+An entity just logically groups components; so a Velocity component can be applied to the Position component of the same entity.

-I recommend at least skimming the rest of The Specs Book to get a good intuition of how Amethyst works, especially if you're new to ECS.
+For more information about the ECS architecture, consult the [legion docs][lg].

 ## A quick refactor